- Byron K. Hammond

-Almost everyone is familiar with a Will, as it is the most common and effective estate planning instrument available.
-As such, a Will is the foundation of most legal life planning.
-But most people do not realize that a Will can do so much more than provide a simple a set of instructions for distributing their property when they pass away.
-For example, a Will can establish trusts for the support and education of children, it can nominate a guardian for your minor or disabled children, it can establish various types of trusts, and it can even make sure that your pets are protected when you pass away.
+Almost everyone is familiar with a Will, as it is one of the most common and effective estate planning tools available.
+But most people do not realize that a Will can do so much more than provide a simple set of instructions for distributing their property when they pass away.
+For example, a Will can establish Trusts for your children’s support and education, nominate a guardian for any minor or disabled children, and even make sure that your pets are protected when you pass away.

 To make a valid Will in Colorado, you must:

 A Will may be amended or revoked at any time.
-An amendment to a Will is called a codicil, and it must be signed, dated, and witnessed as though it was an original Will.
+An amendment to a Will is called a Codicil, and it must be signed with the same legal formalities as a Will.
 You should never write directly on your original Will without an attorney’s advice.
-Penciling in new clauses or scratching out names can create uncertainty as to your intent and could result in increased court involvement and possible litigation.
+Penciling in new clauses or scratching out names can create uncertainty about your intent and result in increased court involvement and possible litigation.